Submitted by Joseph Kerski:

 Final Words: Don’t Toss Your Brain

 In my work in environmental education and Geographic Information Systems (GIS), I have seen many computer technologies and methods come and go.
-In the video linked below, I discuss some of them, including punch cards, floppy disks, and CD-ROMs.
+In ths video link, I discuss some of them, including punch cards, floppy disks, and CD-ROMs.
 Yet one tool has remained vitally important in analyzing our world–your brain!
 Making sense of our world through maps and spatial data is more important than ever.
 As the deluge of data increases, it will be important in your career to think critically about data, understanding if and when to use it, evaluating its quality, managing error, and making decisions based on data.
 Keep thinking!
 The point is: Toss some tools, but don’t toss your brain!